Branding Challenges and Opportunities

 Branding is a must for any brand (or person) that has products and services to offer.
 It is especially crucial for small businesses, start-ups and niche products.
 Older, established corporate brands already have a strong market presence.
 In the volatile and competitive marketplace, it is a must that small businesses and newcomers distinguish themselves from their competitors if they want to stay alive.

-Good brand management must deliver short term financial goals as well as long term brand equity goals.
+Proper brand management must deliver short term financial goals as well as long term brand equity goals.
 In other words, brands must meet their short term revenue goals to stay afloat, and at the same time, build upon their brand image in such a way so that it establishes the brand’s viability in the long term.

 A good brand marketer, therefore, must provide with a strategic plan that takes a holistic approach towards building your brand.
 However, there are many challenges to overcome while building your brand.